So what’s a callus, exactly?

 What to do

 Calluses should be treated carefully and gently.
 If the callus is very thick, split, or concerning at all, a visit to your physician is in order.
-Visiting a foot care nurse or chiropodist can also be an option once potential ulcerations or infections have been ruled out.
+Visiting our St. Catharines foot clinic or chiropodist can also be an option once potential ulcerations or infections have been ruled out.

 For mild calluses, regular gentle attention with a pumice stone – either natural or synthetic, followed by application of a callus cream should help.
 A callus cream is one that’s designed specifically for feet, and usually contains urea or lactic acid, both of which help keep the production of skin cells down.
 Use the pumice stone every few days, and the callus cream every night.
 Be careful, though, callus cream can sometimes be greasy, and make for slippery or even dangerous walking.
 If you get up at night, be sure to wear slippers!
 Slippers will also help you avoid leaving greasy foot prints on hardwood floor…